leewillis77/WpListTableExportable/README.md

 ```

 * Extend ```leewillis77\WpListTableExportable\WpListTableExportable``` instead of ```WP_List_Table```
-* Your plugin will need to also require ```bootstrap.php``` on any request that would result in the list table being shown *as early as practical* in the request lifecycle - before any output is created
+* Your plugin will need to invoke ```leewillis77\WpListTableExportable\Bootstrap``` on any request that would result in the list table being shown *as early as practical* in the request lifecycle - before any output is created

 ### Option 2 - manual download